DylanSullins/CS303A3/README.md

 Dylan Sullins

 ## Overview
 This project is a simple implementation of a templated Queue.
 There are two versions of insertion sort, one algorithm rewritten for the user-defined Queue using a user-defined peek_and_pop() function, the other copied from lecture 10 for sorting a vector.
-In the second sort implementation, the Queue is copied into a vector, and the vector is sorted then copied in order back into the queue.
+In the second sort implementation (aptly named Cheater Sort), the Queue is copied into a vector, and the vector is sorted then copied in order back into the queue.

 ## How to Install
 1. In a terminal, navigate to the directory that you want to clone the repository into.